natobits/DeepLearning-WinogradConvolution/README.md

 You can refer to winograd_test.cpp for testing.

 ## Packaging
-The header file 'include/winograd_layer.h' can be integrated natively into some popular deep learning frameworks a
+The header file 'include/winograd_layer.h' can be integrated natively into some popular deep learning frameworks as a Winograd layer, like caffe (https://git